esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/03-scrum-intro.md

 keypoints:
 - "SCRUM is a powerfull agile methodology that can boost teamwork."
 ---
-For this episode we follow [this](http://growingagile.thinkific.com/courses/scrumbasics) course.
+One of the most popular frameworks that apply Agile manifesto and principles is 'Scrum'.
+To learn more about Scrum we follow [this online course](http://growingagile.thinkific.com/courses/scrumbasics).

 Please follow this ~1 hour course.
-It includes 3-8 minute video's focusing on various SCRUM topics, as well as accompanying exercises.
+It includes 3-8 minute video's focusing on various Scrum topics, as well as accompanying exercises.

 --------------------------------------------------------